Homemade Italian Sausage is a cinch to make at home and YOU control the ingredients. Use ground Italian Sausage in a variety of recipes.

 Add the spice mixture to ground pork then use your hands to mix until just combined – being careful to avoid over mixing.

-The sausage is technically ready to use immediately at this point, though the flavor is best if it sits in the refrigerator overnight before cooking.
-You could also freeze it at this point!
+The sausage is technically ready to cook at this point, though the flavor is 1000% better after chilling in the refrigerator overnight before using.
+You could also freeze it at this point.

 Secrets to Cooking Ground Italian Sausage